ArduPilot/ardupilot_wiki/copter/source/docs/set-motor-range.rst

 Most ESCs have a dead zone at the bottom of their range.
 This page outlines how to test the size of the range and then set the spin-when-armed and min throttle values appropriately.

-Although not required, advanced users you may wish to take the next step by measuring and adjusting the :ref:`motor thrust curve <motor-thrust-scaling>`.
+Although not required, advanced users may wish to take the next step by measuring and adjusting the :ref:`motor thrust curve <motor-thrust-scaling>`.

 .. note::